My Thoughts About One of My Favorite Places--Northeastern Indiana's Amish Country

 Welcome to my blog!

-After ten years of blogging, I am no longer posting new material here, and much of my old material is now in book form instead; but there are still several dozen posts below.
+After ten years of blogging, I am no longer posting new material here, and much of my old material is now in book form instead -- two books for adults and two for children -- covers shown below.

 For information on my tours, books, and social media, go to my website, here.